 - Cain and Abel: B'Sogg and Temmon.
 B'Sogg was nonplussed at Chiana choosing his brother over him.

-- Ceiling Cling / Power Floats: Aeryn, believing that Zhann has been sucked into space, doesn't notice Zhann hovering down from the ceiling behind her.
+- Ceiling Cling / Power Floats: Aeryn, believing that Zhaan has been sucked into space, doesn't notice Zhaan hovering down from the ceiling behind her.

 - Chekhov's Gun: Those gosh darned acid pustules.